adefowoke/suicides/README.md

                       faster and easier as you can select the features you want to analyze.
 This involves using the power query editor:
                     <ul>
                       <li>Select the whole data range, click on the Data tab, and select from table or range</li>
-                      <li>This fires up the power query editor, select the year columns, click on the transform tab</li>
+                      <li>This fires up the power query editor, select the year columns, and click on the transform tab</li>
-                      <li>Select unpivot, this puts all the years in a single column , all the values in a single column</li>
+                      <li>Select unpivot, this puts all the years in a single column, all the values in a single column</li>
                       <li>Name your columns appropriately</li>
                       <li>Click close and apply</li>
                     </ul>